 Collect benthic algal mat samples for taxonomic identification by collecting algal filaments from as many different substrates as are covered by algal mats and/or excessive algal growth to get a representative sample of the algal mats of interest.
 Sometimes the bases of the filaments are necessary for identification, so be sure to collect the algae where it is attached to the substrate whenever possible.

-Place all aliquots into a clean plastic or glass container with enough site water to keep the algae submerged.
+Place all aliquots into a clean plastic bag or glass container with enough site water to keep the algae submerged.

-Sample for Cyanotoxin Analysis

-Collect benthic algal mat samples for cyanotoxin analysis in the same way as described in 2.1.1 for taxonomic identification.

-Place all aliquots into a clean wide mouth amber glass bottle with enough site water to keep the algae submerged.

 Sample for Algal Mat Biomass

 Use a plastic metric ruler to measure the thickness of the algal mat from the top of the mat to the surface of the substrate to which it is attached.